.

 Help me develop this by giving you the information you want to read.

-Be amazed at the Historical Facts of Burns Time, read an Essay on Burns, laugh with ChuckleBurns, be annoyed at AstrologyBurns, but most of all enjoy
+Be amazed at the historical facts of Burns' time, read an essay on Burns, laugh with ChuckleBurns, be annoyed at AstrologyBurns, but most of all enjoy

 Robert Burns